Khulna Medical College: Academics

 Prospective students take an admission test conducted by the Ministry of Health.
 Students selected are then admitted on the basis of their choice.
 The students receive a MBBS degree after the completion of their fifth year and after passing the final Professional MBBS examination.
 This college is directly regulated by Bangladesh Medical and Dental Council, an affiliate of the Bangladesh Ministry of Health.

+Club

+Khulna Medical College has 3 clubs approved by the college.
+They are Khulna Medical College Cultural Society, Khulna Medical College Debating Club and Khulna Medical College Sports Club.
+Apart from this, the Medicine Club, Khulna Medical College Unit has been conducting its activities which are managed by the Central Executive Council of the Medicine Club.
+There are also student-led voluntary organization Red Nucleus Association and Dawah Society of KMC.

 KMC DAY

-"KMC Day" is celebrated at Khulna Medical College on 8th July.
-Note: The first admission process was started on July 8, 1992 in Khulna Medical College.
+"KMC Day" is celebrated at Khulna Medical College on 8 July.
+Note: The first admission process was started on 8 July 1992 in Khulna Medical College.